twhetzel/ud299-nd-linux-server-configuration/README.md

 Confirm that root can SSH and login from local computer, `ssh -i ~/.ssh/udacity_key.rsa -p 2200 root@AWS_IP_ADDRESS` If yes, hooray we can proceed.
 If not, repeat these steps starting at the beginning since you are locked out of the server.
-<br>~ There may be a way to use a GUI to still access the server and fix the problem, check notes.

 ## 11. Configure local Timezone to UTC
 `dpkg-reconfigure tzdata`